 Monitor and Reassess

 As you move through each goal in your hobby farm plan, you may decide to reevaluate.
-Be open and stay flexible - life is full of surprises!
+Be open and stay flexible to what you learn through the process.
 For example, you may find that raising chickens for meat is more work than you anticipated and that getting goats may have to wait a while longer than you thought.
-That's okay!
-Farming successfully is all about being flexible and open to adjusting your plan, while still staying true to your overarching reasons for farming and your big-picture goals.
+Be OK with that.
+Farming successfully is all about being flexible and staying open to adjusting your plan.
+You can still stay true to your overarching reasons for farming and your big-picture goals.